Responding to Students of Concern

 Remember, if you have questions or concerns about Sexual Violence Prevention or Title IX please go HERE for more information.

-The Dean of Students Office will send faculty notifications for students that have missed classes due to a medical situation, hospitalization, mental health crisis, family medical emergency, medical or legal appointments that cannot be changed, or death in their immediate family.
-Students need to provide official documentation to the Dean of Students Office, with student’s name (or family member’s name), documentated dates, and return dates.
-Once our office receives the documentation, we then send email notification out to all faculty, academic advisor(s), and the student to consider working with the student to complete any missing work or consider an incomplete as able.
+The Dean of Students Office will send faculty notifications for students that have missed classes due to a medical situation, hospitalization, mental health crisis, dependent medical emergency, medical or legal appointments that cannot be changed, or death in their immediate family (dependents).
+Students need to provide official documentation to the Dean of Students Office, with student’s name (or family member’s name), documented dates, and return dates.
+Once our office receives the documentation, we then send email notification out to all faculty, and the student to consider working with the student to complete any missing work or consider an incomplete as able.
 We alert the students that the faculty determines the ability for any class flexibility.

 These notifications are not “excuses”, only notification of documented absence.